Neural Collapse-Inspired Multi-Label Federated Learning under Label-Distribution Skew: Experiments

 \subsection{Task Setup and Implementation Details}

-\textbf{Task Setup}: We simulate the FL system with 10 clients and adopt a full client participation strategy.
-To reflect the standard heterogeneous FL setting, we introduce non-IID data distributions by partitioning the data using a Dirichlet distribution, parameterised by the concentration factor $\beta$.
-To further emulate label-skewed scenarios, we define a class presence ratio $\gamma$, which limits the number of classes available to each client and simulates cases where certain classes are entirely absent from local datasets.
+\textbf{Task Setup.} We simulate an FL system with 10 clients to mimic a potential real-world clinical deployment and adopt full client participation in each round.
+To model heterogeneity, we generate non-IID client distributions by partitioning data with a Dirichlet prior parameterized by the concentration factor $\beta$.
+To further emulate label skew, we introduce a class-presence ratio $\gamma$, which restricts the set of classes observed by each client, simulating missing-class scenarios.

-\textbf{Implementation Details}: For all experiments, we use ResNet-18~\cite{he2016deep} as the feature extractor.
-Each FL global model is trained over 100 communication rounds, with one epoch of local training per round.
-The final model is selected based on its best performance on the validation set.
-We use a batch size of 32 and initialise the learning rate at $1 \times 10^{-4}$, using the AdamW optimiser with a weight decay of 0.01.
-Models for the CIFAR-10 dataset are trained from scratch, while models for other datasets are initialised with ImageNet-pretrained weights.
-During training, the regularisation hyperparameter $\lambda_1$ is empirically set to either 1 or 0.01, depending on the background complexity of the dataset.
-For datasets with complex backgrounds, where disentangling class-specific features is more challenging, a smaller value ($\lambda_1 = 0.01$) is used to reduce potential interference with positive feature learning.
-The other regularisation hyperparameter, $\lambda_2$, is fixed at 1 across all experiments.
+\textbf{Implementation Details.} All experiments adopt ResNet-18~\cite{he2016deep} as the feature extractor.
+We train each global model for 100 communication rounds with one local epoch per round, and select the final checkpoint based on the best validation performance.
+We use a batch size of 32, an initial learning rate of $1\times10^{-4}$, and AdamW with weight decay 0.01.
+Models on CIFAR-10 are trained from scratch, while models on the other datasets are initialized with ImageNet-pretrained weights.
+Accordingly, we set the negative feature rejection coefficient $\lambda_1$ to 1 for CIFAR-10 to provide stronger regularisation during scratch training, and to 0.01 for pretrained models, which typically require milder regularisation.
+The positive feature contrastive coefficient $\lambda_2$ is set to 1 across all experiments.
+We repeat all experiments three times with different random seeds and report the mean and standard deviation.